ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-12. Let y be the number of successes in 5 independent trials, where the probability of success is θ in each trial.
+Q. Let y be the number of successes in 5 independent trials, where the probability of success is θ in each trial.
 Suppose your prior distribution for θ is as follows: $P(θ = 1/2) = 0.25, P (θ = 1/6) = 0.5, and P (θ = 1/4) = 0.25$.
 1. Derive the posterior distribution $p(θ|y)$ after observing y.
 2. Derive the prior predictive distribution for y.

 <details><summary><b>Answer</b></summary>